About Quite Sane

 A frustrated Anthony, who had simultaneously begun to make his name as a producer and bassist, working with American artists such as the Roots and Steve Coleman, finally decided to leave the U.K for the U.S in 1996.
 Once in Philly Anthony put together a new band by the same name, which in addition to most of the original members, also featured some new American additions; Miguel Zenon (sax), Steve Coleman (sax), and Aaron Stewart (sax), Sean Rickman (Drums), and Sibela Grimes (Emcee).
 This is the band which went on to record Quite Sane’s 2002 critically acclaimed debut, The Child of Troubled Times, released on Rykodisc/Cool Hunter.

-Fans all over the world have continued to request a follow up and it seems that this will finally happen in 2023.
+Fans all over the world have continued to request a follow up and it seems that this will finally happen in june 2025.

 Anthony Tidd